Quentin Lowry

-Early years
+Early life

 Lowry attended Shaker Heights High School, where he received All-League and All-District honors.
 He accepted a scholarship from Division II Youngstown State University.

 As a sophomore, he became a starter at defensive end, registering 105 tackles (11 for loss) and 3 fumble recoveries.
 The next year, he had 32 tackles (2 for loss) and one interception.

 As a senior, he was a stand-up defensive end with pass coverage responsibilities.
 He posted 94 tackles (21 for loss) and 5 fumble recoveries, while helping his team reach the 1978 Mid-Continent Conference Championship and the quarterfinals of the NCAA Division II Playoffs.
 His teammate Greg Fitzpatrick was also drafted by the Dallas Cowboys.

 He finished his career with 231 tackles (34 for loss), 8 fumble recoveries and one interception.
 In 1999, he was inducted into the Youngstown State University Athletics Hall of Fame.

-On May 6, 1978 Lowry participated as an amateur heavyweight boxer in Sigma Epsilon Fraternity "Fight Nite" at the Youngstown State University Beegly Center Arena.
-He defeated Carmine Zarlenga, now a Washington, DC litigation attorney, in the match.

 Professional career

 Dallas Cowboys

-Lowry was selected by the Dallas Cowboys in the twelfth round (329th overall) of the 1979 NFL Draft, with the intention of playing him at outside linebacker.
+Lowry was selected by the Dallas Cowboys in the twelfth round (329th overall) of the 1979 NFL draft, with the intention of playing him at outside linebacker.
 He was waived on August 6.

 Los Angeles Rams

 In 1980, he was signed by the Los Angeles Rams.
 He was released on August 19.
+He played for the Youngstown Hardhats thereafter.

-Hamilton-Tiger Cats (CFL)
+Hamilton-Tiger Cats

 In March 1981, he was signed by the Hamilton Tiger-Cats of the Canadian Football League.
 He was released before the start of the season.